'Westworld' Season 4, Episode 6 Recap: 'Fidelity'

 J's backstory

 The show opens with a teenager sitting near a playground on a bench.
 Young Frankie walks up and leads him to Uwade, Caleb's wife.
-It's revealed that the teen is the young version of J -- and he's an outlier -- a human spared from Chalores' control.
-(Last week, Chalores confirmed her sound manipulation doesn't work on some humans.
-She's not sure why, but she's not happy about it.)
-Uwade tells teenage J that his brother -- an outlier taken by Chalores' crew -- is unreachable now.
-She and Frankie want to rescue J before he meets the same fate.
-Some drone hosts show up and the group narrowly escapes.
-(Minus one of Uwade's allies, who gets caught).
+It's revealed that the teen is the young version of J, and his brother has vanished.
+Uwade says nothing can be done for his brother -- an outlier taken by Chalores crew.
+She and Frankie are there so J doesn't meet the same fate.
+(Last week, Chalores explained her sound manipulation doesn't work on some humans.
+She's not surprised there's some "spoilage in the crop," but it's causing some big problems for hosts.)
+Some drone hosts show up and the group narrowly escapes, minus one of Uwade's allies, who gets caught.

 Chalores is looking for answers

-Chalores is still struggling with her host/outlier problem -- nearly 40 hosts have killed themselves after interacting with outliers -- and she believes Caleb knows something about it.
-(Chalores is a nickname for Charlotte Hale.
-In the past, Dolores made copies of herself -- the "self" that exists in her pearl -- and put one into a host version of Hale).
+Chalores is still searching for an answer to her host/outlier problem -- nearly 40 hosts have killed themselves after interacting with outliers, and the risk to her people continues.
+Chalores is a nickname for Charlotte Hale.
+In the past, Dolores made copies of herself -- the "self" that exists in her pearl -- and put one into a host version of Hale.

 Chalores asks Caleb (a host version of him) how outliers are making hosts take their own lives.
-She brings up a scene in episode 4, when human Caleb fights off her parasite, telling her he "had something" that she didn't have.
+She brings up a scene in episode 4, when human Caleb fights off her parasite, telling her he "had something" she didn't.
 Chalores wants to know what enabled him to resist her, and Caleb won't give it up.

-Maybe it's too straightforward of a guess, but I've been assuming love for his daughter is what allowed Caleb to defy Chalores.
-Earlier in episode 4, as part of her explanation for why she once slipped out of Caleb's life, Maeve tells him that she "wanted him to have something to fight for," clearly talking about Frankie.
-Seemed like an important nugget to me.
-But anyway, back to the recap!

 A frustrated Chalores leaves, but not before telling Caleb that Frankie is alive.
 She also tells him he's in a "temporary" host body that won't last much longer.